dominant-strategies/quai-hardhat-plugin/README.md

-# hardhat-quai-plugin
+# quai-hardhat-plugin

-A hardhat plugin to handle solidityX compiler ( for beginning )
+A hardhat plugin to handle SolidityX compiler

 [Hardhat](https://hardhat.org) plugin example.

 ## Installation

-<_A step-by-step guide on how to install the plugin_>
+_A step-by-step guide on how to install the plugin_

 ```bash
 npm install quai-hardhat-plugin